Boss Says: “You Are Not a Team Player!”

 Sometimes we can.

 And sometimes there is really nothing to “fix.”
 The person we are working with has the right job on the wrong team.

 Having the right job on the right team is a gift.
 If that describes you, be grateful.

 The right job on the wrong team is a problem.
 You have little chance to be happy.
-If it was easy to reproduce effective corporate cultures, every technology company would be like Google and every airline would be like Southwest Airlines.
+If it were easy to reproduce effective corporate cultures, every technology company would be like Google, and every airline would be like Southwest Airlines.

 He’s Not a Team Player: